v-makoud/Azure-Industry-docs/azure-industry-docs/manufacturing/predictive-maintenance-solution.md

 Building an ML model requires sufficient, correct and complete data.
 In addition, PdM poses unique challenges, a major one being the availability of failure data.
-Failures are relatively rare events – particularly in high-capital equipment; so even if we have collected sensor data over a long period of time, we may not have sufficient failure data.
+Failures are relatively rare events – particularly in high-capital equipment, such as CNC machines, or components of oil refineries; so even if we have collected sensor data over a long period of time, we may not have sufficient failure data.
 Consider how “failure” is defined; what exactly constitutes a failure?
 Is it when the device stops working unexpectedly?
 Is it when the device degrades to a level where it is not performing at a